 The GHS is a voluntary international system that imposes no binding treaty obligations on countries.
 To the extent that countries adopt the GHS into their systems, the regulatory changes would be binding for covered industries.
 For countries with existing systems, it is expected that the GHS components will be applied within the framework/infrastructure of existing hazard communication regulatory schemes.
-For example, exceptions and exemptions found in existing regulations would not be expected to change (e.g. transportation of limited quantities).
+For example, exceptions and exemptions that are practical accommodations based on experience in implementing hazard communication requirements in existing regulations would not be expected to change (e.g. transportation of limited quantities).

 However, the specific hazard criteria, classification processes, label elements and SDS requirements within an existing regulation will need to be modified to be consistent with the harmonized elements of the GHS.
 It is anticipated that ALL existing hazard communication systems will need to be changed in order to apply the GHS.
-For example, in the U.S., OSHA has proposed to require hazard pictograms/symbols on labels.
+For example, in the U.S., OSHA has changed its rules to require hazard pictograms/symbols on labels.
 The EU has adopted the GHS pictograms/symbols instead of those previously used in their system.
-Acute toxicity criteria have been changed in the EU, and U.S. OSHA has also proposed changes to be consistent with the GHS.
+Acute toxicity criteria have been changed in the EU and U.S.